Genetic Counselling

 Family history of hereditary diseases or congenital anomalies.

 Family planning.
-Defining the reproductive risk.
+Defining reproductive risk.

 4. Reasons to request genetic counseling: